Home > Analyses > Consumer Cyclical > Williams-Sonoma, Inc.

 Revenue by Segment

-The pie chart illustrates Williams-Sonoma, Inc.’s revenue distribution by product segment for the fiscal year 2024, highlighting the contribution of each major business unit.
+The pie chart illustrates Williams-Sonoma, Inc.’s revenue distribution by product segment for fiscal year 2025, highlighting the relative contribution of each business unit.

 Key Products & Brands